johnpangalos/iris-blog-gatsby/content/recipes/2020-08-02-baked-portobello-mushrooms-with-tortellini-and-avocado-cream-sauce.md

       - name: Salt and Pepper
         unit: "To taste "
 instructions:
-  - Preheat the oven to 450F.
+  - 'Preheat the oven to 450F.
 To make this dreamy rainy day comfort food, you will first need to marinate the mushrooms.
 Use a towel to gently rub the mushrooms to help remove any dirt and take off the stems.
 Take the olive oil, seedy mustard, balsamic and salt and pepper and combine in a bowl.
 Once